What Happens If You Miss Your Florida Insurance CE Deadline?

 • Temporary interruption of income

-Even a short lapse can impact both production and client relationships.
+Even a short lapse can interrupt production and affect client relationships.

 How to Restore Compliance in Florida